TrueBlocks/trueblocks-core/docs/content/docs/chifra/accounts.md

-  -a, --articulate          articulate transactions, traces, logs, and outputs -i, --cache               write transactions to the cache (see notes) -R, --cache_traces        write traces to the cache (see notes) -y, --factory             scan for contract creations from the given address(es) and report address of those contracts -U, --count               only available for --appearances mode, if present, return only the number of records -c, --first_record uint   the first record to process -e, --max_records uint    the maximum number of records to process before reporting (default 250)
+  -a, --articulate          articulate transactions, traces, logs, and outputs -i, --cache               write transactions to the cache (see notes) -R, --cache_traces        write traces to the cache (see notes) -U, --count               only available for --appearances mode, if present, return only the number of records -c, --first_record uint   the first record to process -e, --max_records uint    the maximum number of records to process before reporting (default 250)